Standard Mode Deployments¶

 Swaps the cache for each Virtual DataPort server to the new cache before deploying all the revisions in that server.

-Executes all Scheduler VDP Cache tasks in order to populate the cache, after deploying the revisions in the first Virtual DataPort server.
+Executes all Scheduler VDP Cache jobs in order to populate the cache, after deploying the revisions in the first Virtual DataPort server.

-Secondary shared cache option only applies to those deployments with at least one CREATE revision that contains a Scheduler VDP Cache task.
+Secondary shared cache option only applies to those deployments with at least one CREATE revision that contains a Scheduler VDP Cache job.

 Currently, the cache swap process is limited to global cache, this is, there are no caches defined for particular databases.